-To properly answer the question Is Hismile Safe, let’s explain some facts about this topic
+To correctly answer the question, Is Hismile Safe?
+Let’s explain some facts about this topic.

-I’m sure you’ve seen famous personalities on social media posing with bright and shiny teeth that left you wondering about what they did to achieve that.
+I’m sure you’ve seen famous personalities on social media posing with bright, shiny teeth that left you wondering about what they did to achieve that.

 First, the gel is not supposed to be ingested.
 But it may mix with your saliva naturally.
 So, it has been made to consume in tiny quantities.